jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/When/task.md

 ### Theory

-We are already familiar with the `if` expression, however, it is not always convenient to use it.
-For example, if we need to check a large number of values.
+We are already familiar with the `if` expression; however, it may not be convenient in all cases: for example, when we need to check a large number of values.
 In such cases, you can use the [`when`](https://kotlinlang.org/docs/control-flow.html#when-expression) expression.

-For example, the following code:
+For example, take a look at the following code:
 ```kotlin
 fun checkNumber(x: Int) {
     if (x > 0) {